Rise to Success: Career Highlights of Landon Donovan

 October 10, 2014: Final Match for the United States

-On October 10, 2014, Landon Donovan played his 157th and final match for the United States in a friendly against Ecuador, marking the end of his international career.
+On October 10, 2014, Landon Donovan played his 157th and final match for the United States in a friendly against Ecuador in East Hartford, Connecticut, arranged as a farewell.

 In 2014, Landon Donovan retired as a player.

-On July 28, 2015, Landon Donovan coached a team of young MLS players in the 2015 MLS Homegrown Game, which ended in a 1–1 tie followed by a shootout loss.
+On July 28, 2015, Landon Donovan coached a team of MLS academy graduates in the 2015 MLS Homegrown Game, which ended in a 1–1 tie followed by a 4–5 shootout loss.

 On September 8, 2016, Landon Donovan announced his return from retirement and officially signed with LA Galaxy for the remainder of the 2016 season.

-On September 11, 2016, Landon Donovan entered the match against Orlando City as a substitute.
-He selected number 26, which he wore at Bayer Leverkusen when he began his career in 1999.
+On September 11, 2016, Landon Donovan entered the match against Orlando City as a substitute on the 83rd minute, wearing number 26, which he wore at Bayer Leverkusen when he began his career in 1999.

-On September 18, 2016, Landon Donovan scored a goal in his second match after returning to LA Galaxy against Sporting Kansas City.
+On September 18, 2016, Landon Donovan scored a goal in his second match after returning to LA Galaxy.
+He came on as a substitute in the 74th minute in a match against Sporting Kansas City and scored two minutes later to tie the game 2–2.

 In 2016, Landon Donovan played in all six remaining matches of the regular season, as well as in all three play-off matches.
 At the end of the play-off run, Donovan retired for the second time.